alliesaizan/spooky-lightning-talk/README.md

 ## Overview

-The goal of this proect was to experiment with emerging language transformer models in a way that celebrates the best holiday season (Halloween!).
+The goal of this proect was to experiment with emerging language models in a way that celebrates the best holiday season (Halloween!).
 I trained the OpenAI's GPT-2 model on Reddit creepy stories, with the goal of generating new stories!
 I implemented [the model](https://colab.research.google.com/drive/1K471UPqVbNQjRLlYoJCNElRPcsb61uia) in Google Colab.
 I presented the results of this project in an October 2019 [Women Who Code DC Lightning Talk](https://docs.google.com/presentation/d/e/2PACX-1vTEMALPHw-yQRXVnJBP_nj0yeqW60jLnGLIRgdfDziqJzcX7SiSUbbx1jLaGSeWqeFjkIG7odo3wuyj/pub?start=false&loop=false&delayms=3000).
 This repository stores the data outputted by the GPT model and the cleaning script used to preprocess the text data.

 ## Motivation

 I really enjoy natural language processing, and I wanted to explore bleeding-edge text generation methods.
-Luckily for me, in September 2019 OpenAI had just released its GPT-2 model, at the time the best-in-class language transformer model.
+Luckily for me, in September 2019 OpenAI had just released its GPT-2 model, at the time the best-in-class large language model.
 I also encountered a Python wrapper to GPT-2 as well as an easy platform to train the model (Google Colab).
 A little external pressure (completing the project in time to present the results at a Halloween-themed tech meetup) was the last bit of motivation I needed to start exploring this tool.

 ## How I completed this project